dphfox/Fusion/docs/tutorials/basic-state/computations.md

 	There are 5 players online.
 	```

-When you use another state object in your computation, the computed object will
+Now for the magic - whenever you use a state object as part of your computation,
-update whenever the state object changes value:
+the computed object will update when the state object changes:

 === "Lua"
 	```Lua linenums="7" hl_lines="8-9"